Sands End: Transport

 River bus services are provided at peak hours by London River Services from Chelsea Harbour Pier, and offer transport to Putney and Blackfriars Millennium Pier.

 Politics

 Sands End is part of the Sands End ward for elections to Hammersmith and Fulham London Borough Council.

+Demographics

+Sands End is a multicultural ward: 38% of residents belong to an ethnic minority and 44% were born outside the UK.